ADVICE FOR FRENCH PROPERTY BUYERS

 Why do you want to buy a property in France?

-- full time residence for a family
+- Full time residence as a family

-- full time residence for your retirement
+- Full time residence for your retirement

-- holiday home
+- Holiday home

-- investment
+- Investment

 Which part of France is going to suit you best?